 Our view of Lebala Camp

-We have visited Lebala very regularly over the years and its laid-back style hasn’t changed, even though the camp’s fabric has been upgraded.
+We have visited Lebala Camp very regularly over the years and its laid-back style hasn't changed, even though the camp's fabric has been upgraded.
 The accommodation is good, and the Kwando Reserve has excellent wildlife, especially during the dry season.
 Most visitors come wanting the single-minded focus behind its activities, and the great sightings of wild dogs, cheetah and lion that it often delivers.
 However, a few find that this blinkered approach detracts from a wider appreciation, and regret that there's no time for observing the areas less iconic species.
 As a balance, our more recent trips suggest that nowadays, this focus isn't necessarily as strong as it used to be.

 Lebala Camp: Traveller ratings